Elderly woman and caregiver forming heart shape outdoors

 • Military retirement — fully exempt.
 All military retirement pay is completely exempt from South Carolina income tax, regardless of age.
 This is a significant benefit for the large veteran population in the Pee Dee region.

 • Property taxes — among the lowest in the nation.
-South Carolina's effective property tax rate is approximately 0.45% — well below the national average.
-For a $225,000 home, that is roughly $1,000 per year in property taxes.
+South Carolina's effective property tax rate is approximately 0.5–0.6% on assessed value — well below the national average.
+Homeowners with the homestead exemption for seniors 65+ can significantly reduce their property tax burden.

 • Homestead Exemption — $50,000 off your home's value.
 South Carolina residents who are 65 or older and have lived in the state for at least one year qualify for the Homestead Exemption, which removes the first $50,000 of your home's fair market value from property tax calculation entirely.
 Apply through your county auditor's office.